evmts/tevm-monorepo/apps/tevm/src/content/docs/guides/quick-start.md

 This guide will get you familiar with the most essential features of Tevm and start interacting with the Ethereum Virtual Machine (EVM) in Node.js or browser environments with `Tevm`.
 By the end of this guide you will understand:

-1. How to create a forked EVM in JavaScript using `createTevm`
+1. How to create a forked EVM in JavaScript using `createMemoryTevm`
 2. How to write ,build, and execute solidity scripts with `tevm`
 3. How to streamline your workflow using `tevm contract imports` with the tevm bundler

 ## Prerequisites

 - Node.js (version 18 or above) or Bun.

 This tutorial uses Bun.
 You can install Bun globally with Node.js